lancershield/docs/docs/vuln-db/high/Unverified-Upgrade.md

 **Assumptions:**

-- Unverified upgrade implementations can introduce vulnerabilities if changes are not thoroughly reviewed or tested before deployment.
-- Unauthorized modifications or bypassed permission checks can occur, potentially leading to loss of funds or compromised contract integrity.
+- Upgrades can occur without timelock or verification requirement.
+- No check exists to enforce that newImplementation is verified on Etherscan.
+- The community or multisig is unaware of the underlying logic change.

-##✅ Fixed Code
+## ✅ Fixed Code

 ```solidity